lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When using private cipher suite or registering new cipher suites, the choice of key length used in the different algorithms needs to be harmonized, so that a sufficient security level is maintained for certificates, EDHOC, and the protection of application data.
 The Initiator and the Responder should enforce a minimum security level.

 The hash algorithms SHA-1 and SHA-256/64 (SHA-256 truncated to 64-bits) SHALL NOT be supported for use in EDHOC except for certificate identification with x5u and c5u.
 Note that secp256k1 is only defined for use with ECDSA and not for ECDH.
-Note that many COSE algorithms are marked as not recommended in the COSE IANA registry.
+Note that some COSE algorithms are marked as not recommended in the COSE IANA registry.

 ## Unprotected Data {#unprot-data}